World’s Greatest Smile

 • “What hobbies do your kid’s best friends have?”

-“I am going to ask as soon as possible.”
+“I am going to ask as soon as I see them.”

 • “How many people died in war zones today?”